pperaltaisern/go-example-financing/README.md

 ![](doc/architecture.jpg)

 ### Design choices
-- An aggregate represents a transaction in the event store.
+- An aggregate represents a transaction in the event store, therefore an aggregate is designed to protect an invariant.
 - A handler can only mutate an aggregate at a time.
 This reduces the chances of optimistic concurrency conflicts and makes it easier to shard the application and event store by aggregate ID.
 - Processes that have to mutate multiple aggregates will span a [choreograhy based SAGA](https://microservices.io/patterns/data/saga.html).
 - Because of the SAGA, aggregates might need compensatory commands.
 - The "Grpc Commands Listener" component could be deployed int its own.
-Its only responsability is to validate commands formatting and enqueue them.
+Its only responsability is to validate commands formatting and enqueuing them.
 - Having a queue for commands enables a retry mechanism and a buffer that protects the application from spikes.
 We lose the ability to inform the client about the errors of the domain (at least in a synchronous way).
-- Commands that create new aggregates are generating new IDs in the "Listener" and return them to the client, but commands might be discarded in the domain meaning that the aggregate won't be stored.
+- Command that create new aggregates are generating new IDs in the "Listener" and returning them to the client.
+But the command handler could invalidate the command and the aggregate woulnd't be persisted.
-- Events from the event store are collected by the "Relayer" component every 100ms and publishes them into the event bus.
-Events might be repeated but they are always in order.
+- Events from the event store are collected by the "Relayer" component every 100ms and published into the event bus.
+Events might be repeated but they are always inserted in order.

 ### Testing strategy
 Acceptance test are done against a running application that is waken up using docker-compose.
 The command side and the query side are being tested separately.